PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Introduction

-Recent studies on 3D CPP for industrial product quality detection focused on achieving full surface coverage of the workpiece with minimum inspection time are: Li et al.~(\maskciteyear{li2018path}) demonstrated a robust CPP method for aerospace structures based on their geometric features.
+Recent studies on 3D CPP for industrial product quality detection focused on achieving full surface coverage of the workpiece with minimum inspection time are: Li et al.~\cite{li2018path} demonstrated a robust CPP method for aerospace structures based on their geometric features.
 Path planning relied on the feature graph construction through the Voronoi Diagram.
 Then, a search method is proposed to find this graph to decide the inspection sequence, and a convex hull-based approach is applied to avoid collisions.
-Glorieux et al.~(\maskciteyear{glorieux2020coverage}) presented a targeted waypoint sampling strategy with the shortest inspection time for dimensional quality inspection of sheet metal parts.
-Liu et al.~(\maskciteyear{liu2022coverage}) developed an enhanced rapidly exploring random tree (RRT*) method and integrated the inspection errors and the optimal number of viewpoints into measurement cost evaluation for higher precision in quality inspection.
-Huo et al.~(\maskciteyear{huo2021sensor}) applied the nearest neighbor search algorithm to find a near-shortest scanning path aiming at convex free-form specular surface inspection.
-S. McGovern et al.~(\maskciteyear{WOS:000927622400168}) presented a method to provide a uniform grid on 3D surfaces that the geometric features of freeform curves are transformed into a surface, which has been tested in three different scenarios.
+Glorieux et al.~\cite{glorieux2020coverage} presented a targeted waypoint sampling strategy with the shortest inspection time for dimensional quality inspection of sheet metal parts.
+Liu et al.~\cite{liu2022coverage} developed an enhanced rapidly exploring random tree (RRT*) method and integrated the inspection errors and the optimal number of viewpoints into measurement cost evaluation for higher precision in quality inspection.
+Huo et al.~\cite{huo2021sensor} applied the nearest neighbor search algorithm to find a near-shortest scanning path aiming at convex free-form specular surface inspection.